jdebacker/UN-OG-Training/docs/book/OG/Calibration.md

 ## International finance

 The `OG-Core` model parameterizes the degree of economic openness with two parameters relating to international capital flows.
 The first is the fraction of new government debt issues which are purchased by foreign investors, `zeta_D`.
 This parameter can be calibrated through financial accounts data that shows the location of buyers of government debt.
 The second parameter reflects the amount of excess capital demand that is satisfied by foreign investors.
-Here, excess demand is defined as the difference between the captial demand of firms at the interest rate outside the domestic economy (i.e., the world interest rate) and the capital of demand from firms if they face teh doemstic interest rate.
+Here, excess demand is defined as the difference between the capital demand of firms at the interest rate outside the domestic economy (i.e., the world interest rate) and the capital of demand from firms if they face teh domestic interest rate.
 The  parameter `zeta_D` takes a value between zero and one and is the share of this excess demand for capital that foreign investors make up.
 A value of zero would represent a closed economy, which no foreign investment in domestic capital.
 While a value of one represented a small open economy, where the domestic interest rate is equated to the world interest rate since capital flows in (or out) freely.
 One cannot look just at financial accounts data to calibrate `zeta_D` , because the excess demand concept is model based and there's not a direct analog in the data.
 Rather, we have utilized an approach of moving the value of `zeta_D` up or down based on the size of the economy relative to the world, with countries that have a smaller share of world financial market activity having a `zeta_D` closer to one.
 Of course, one would also like to consider any capital controls that may be in place in the economy of interest.
 If there are capital controls, then the value of `zeta_D` should be set to a smaller value.

 ## Fiscal policy